Find providers

 Forms & Dosages

 Dosages of Adderall range from 5 mg to 30 mg tablets and are taken two to three times per day.
-Adderall XL, which is the extended-release version, is a capsule that also ranges from 5 to 30 mg.
+Adderall XR, which is the extended-release version, is a capsule that also ranges from 5 to 30 mg.
 Because it is an extended release, however, it is only taken once a day.

 Indications & Conditions Treated